-The Nissan group of islands, which are atolls, lies aujacent to the intersection of longitude 134 degrees 12 minutes east and latitude 4 degrees 32 minutes s.
-In, and is approx. 70 miles from Sohano.
-The climate is favour ble, warm days and nights being encountered.
+This patrol to Nissan and Pinipel was my first patrol.
+It was conducted by B.G.
+ROBINS P.O. whom I accompanied throughout.
+The principal aims of the patrol were revision of Census and tax collection, education for the forthcoming House of Assembly Elections and investigation of the Provisional Orders of Nissan North, Nissan South and Pinipel Reserves.
+The Nissan group of islands, which are atolls, lies adjacent to the intersection of longitude 154 degrees 12 minutes east and latitude 4 degrees 32 minutes south, and is approx. 70 miles from Sohano.
+The climate is favourable, warm days and nights being encountered.
 Average rainfall is in the order of 10 inches per month.
-A jeep for travelling around Nissan and a pinness for the journey to Pinipel were hired from Wong You's plantation. plantation.
+A jeep for travelling around Nissan and a pinnace for the journey to Pinipel were hired from Wong You's plantation.